epayet/is-it-in-water/README.md

 Why would you do this you may ask.

 Why not?
-More seriously, this was more like a playground to me to play around with Docker and CloudFoundry.
+More seriously, this was more like a playground to me to play around Docker and CloudFoundry.

 Why PHP?
 Stop asking questions.